RateCity.com.au

 Capital growth

 It’s important to remember that not every property will increase in value over time.
-It’s easy for negative circumstances, such as economic downturns or natural disasters, to lead to property values stagnating or declining.
+Property values can stagnate or decline in negative circumstances, such as economic downturns or natural disasters.
 This could trap you in a “mortgage prison”, where it would cost you more in LMI charges to refinance your loan than the value of the benefits you could enjoy.
 In a worst-case scenario, you could find yourself in negative equity, where you owe more on your mortgage than the property is worth.

 House flipping

-You may have seen the TV shows about this concept, which sounds pretty straightforward: buy a property that has seen better days for a low price, spend a bit of time and money fixing it up, then sell it for a high price.
+You may have watched the TV shows about flipping houses, which sounds straightforward: buy a property that has seen better days for a low price, spend a bit of time and money fixing it up, then sell it for a high price.
 What could be simpler?

-Unfortunately, house flipping may not be the empowering journey of self-discovery that TV makes it look like.
-Restoring and improving a property that’s in bad shape can take a lot of work, and potentially a significant amount of money.
-This can be especially if you’re not a particularly “handy” person and would be mostly relying on tradies, or if the renovation is large enough that you’d need to call in architects, builders, project managers and more.
+Unfortunately, house flipping may not always be the empowering journey of self-discovery seen on TV.
+Restoring and improving a property that’s in bad shape can take a lot of work.
+And if you’re not a particularly “handy” person and would be mostly relying on tradies, or if the renovation is large enough that you’d need to call in architects, builders, project managers and more, the project could cost a significant amount of money.

 It may be possible to finance a renovation with a home equity loan, personal loan, or a construction loan.
 However, putting too much money into your reno project could see you overcapitalise, making it much harder to see large returns from your property’s sale.

-Keep in mind that in 2023, while dwelling values have declined in many areas, construction costs have risen due to increased labour and material expenses.
+Keep in mind that construction costs have risen significantly in some areas over recent years.
+For example, the cost of building a home in NSW and Victoria reportedly jumped by more than 25% in four years, due in part to completion times blowing out post-pandemic.
 Plus, fewer government construction grants are available.
 Keep this in mind when making a decision on whether to try your hand at house flipping.

 Developing land

-A bit like house flipping, this strategy involves purchasing a piece of vacant land for cheap; building one or more properties on the site; then either selling the properties or holding onto them as investments.
-With vacant land generally being less expensive than already established properties, it’s easy to see the appeal of this strategy.
+A bit like house flipping, property development involves purchasing a piece of vacant land for cheap; building one or more properties on the site; then either selling the properties or holding onto them as investments.
+With vacant land generally being less expensive than already established properties, it’s easy to see the appeal of becoming a property developer.

 You may be able to use a construction loan to help finance your building project.
 Unlike a typical home loan, a construction loan lets you draw down the money you need in stages, paying for each phase of the construction project before starting the next.
 You’ll also only pay interest charges on the money you’ve borrowed so far, which could help to keep some of your early costs down.

-Property development can be a challenging undertaking for an individual, with larger developments typically the work of larger professional development firms.
-Much like in the house flipping example, you may not start receiving returns on your investment for some time, and you’d need to take the state of the 2023 construction industry into account when planning your project and outlining its potential costs.
+Property development can be challenging for an individual, with larger developments typically being the work of larger professional development firms.
+Much like in the house flipping example, you may not start receiving returns on your investment for some time, and you’d need to take the state of Australia’s construction industry into account when planning your project and outlining its potential costs.

 Building a portfolio